Creating a fun summer schedule & routine for kids & teens

 Now is a great time to get kids started on a passion project of their choice, and one that probably lies outside the realm of academics.

 For instance, if you student dreams of Roblox, there are a number of coding classes for kids that could be great options.
-That said, if my parents told me I had the entire summer to do a literature project, I would have been thrilled, so of course it’s possible they’d love to spend more time on their favorite school subject, but help them find a creative twist!
+That said, if my parents told me I had the entire summer to do a marketing project, I would have been thrilled, so of course it’s possible they’d love to spend more time on their favorite school subject, but help them find a creative twist!

 This could be an outside of the box STEM activity, enhancing their love of art with a digital portfolio, or exploring the world of robotics with the help of an expert mentor.